Widen/tap-rest-api-msdk/README.md

 - `name`: required: name of the stream.
 - `path`: optional: the path appeneded to the `api_url`.
 - `params`: optional: an object of objects that provide the `params` in a `requests.get` method.
+- `headers`: optional: an object of headers to pass into the api calls.
 - `records_path`: optional: a jsonpath string representing the path in the requests response that contains the records to process.
 Defaults to `$[*]`.
 - `primary_keys`: required: a list of the json keys of the primary key for the stream.
 - `replication_key`: optional: the json key of the replication key.
 Note that this should be an incrementing integer or datetime object.